Giant panda: Description

 The giant panda has a body shape typical of bears.
 It has black fur on its ears, limbs, shoulders and around the eyes.
 The rest of the animal's coat is white.
 The giant panda's distinctive coloration appears to serve as camouflage in both winter and summer environments as they do not hibernate.
 The white areas serve as camouflage in snow, while the black shoulders and legs conceal them in shade.
 Studies in the wild have found that when viewed from a distance, the panda displays disruptive coloration, while up close, they rely more on blending in.
 The black ears may be used to display aggression, while the eye patches might facilitate them identifying one another.
 The giant panda's thick, woolly coat keeps it warm in the cool forests of its habitat.

 The panda's skull shape is typical of durophagous carnivorans.
 It has evolved from previous ancestors to exhibit larger molars with increased complexity and expanded temporal fossa.
 A study revealed that a 117.5 kg giant panda had a bite force of 1298.9 Newton (BFQ 151.4) at canine teeth and 1815.9 Newton (BFQ 141.8) at carnassial teeth.
 Finite element analysis has found that pandas have the highest bite force relative to their body size among ursids.
-The giant panda has the largest masticatory muscles among bears, being more than twice as large as those of the American black bear with an equivalent brain weight; digastric muscle is equal to 30% of brain weight in giant panda compared to 10% in black bear.
+The giant panda has the largest masticatory muscles among bears, being at least twice heavier than those of an American black bear or a polar bear of the same brain mass; digastric muscle is equal to 30% of brain mass in giant panda compared to 10% in black bear.

 Adults measure around 1.2 to 1.9 m long, including a tail of about 10–15 cm and 60 to 90 cm tall at the shoulder.
 Males can weigh up to 160 kg.
 Females are generally 10–20% smaller than males.
 They weigh between 70 kg and 125 kg.
 The average weight for adults is 100 to 115 kg.

 The giant panda's paw has a digit similar to a thumb and five fingers; the thumb-like digit is actually a modified sesamoid bone that helps it to hold bamboo while eating.
 The evolution of the panda's pseudo-thumb may have occurred because the first digit of its forepaws, equivalent to the thumb in primates, is not opposable and is aligned with the rest of the digits.
 The giant panda's tail, measuring 10 to 15 cm, is the second-longest in the bear family after the sloth bear.